tiuub/KeeOtp2/README.md

 Sometimes the generation of TOTPs will fail.
 The most common failure is a wrong system time.

 The best way to prove this, is by manually checking your system time or let the plugin prove it for you.
-Therefore you have to rightclick an configured entry, hover on **KeeOtp2**, click on **Show TOTP** and if the window opens up, click on **Incorrect?**.
+Therefore you have to right-click a configured entry, hover on **KeeOtp2**, click on **Show TOTP** and if the window opens up, click on **Incorrect?**.
 Then you can press on **Ping NTP server**.

 If the ping result is over 5 seconds, you should change your time settings.
-You can do this on system side or inside the plugin.
+You can do this in the operating system or inside the plugin.
 Therefore you can check out the section [Global Time](#global-time) to set a fixed time offset or a custom NTP server.